wafflescloud/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, where `user` refers to a cat caretaker using the Furiends app to manage contacts, unless specificed otherwise)

-**Use case: Delete a person**
+**Use case: UC01 - Add a person**

 **MSS**

+1. User requests to add a new person by providing details (e.g., name, phone, responsibilities).
+2. AddressBook validates the details.
+3. AddressBook adds the person to the list.
+4. AddressBook shows a confirmation message and the updated list.
+Use case ends

+**Extensions**

+2a.
+One or more details are missing or invalid.
+    2a1.
+AddressBook shows an error message.
+    Use case ends

+3a.
+The person already exists in the list.
+    3a1.
+AddressBook shows a duplicate warning.
+    Use case ends

+**Use case: UC02 - Delete a person**

+**MSS**

 1. User requests to list persons
 2. AddressBook shows a list of persons
 3. User requests to delete a specific person in the list
 4. AddressBook deletes the person

-    Use case ends.
+Use case ends

 **Extensions**

-* 2a.
+2a.
 The list is empty.

-  Use case ends.
+    Use case ends

-* 3a.
+3a.
 The given index is invalid.

-    * 3a1.
+    3a1.
 AddressBook shows an error message.
+    Use case ends

+**Use case: UC03 - Edit a person**

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to edit the details of a specific person in the list
+4. AddressBook validates the new details
+5. AddressBook updates the person’s information
+6. AddressBook shows a confirmation message and the updated list
+Use case ends

+**Extensions**

+2a.
+The list is empty.
+    Use case ends

+3a.
+The given index is invalid.
+    3a1.
+AddressBook shows an error message.
+    Use case ends

+4a.
+One or more new details are invalid.
+    4a1.
+AddressBook shows an error message.
+    Use case ends

+5a.
+The updated details duplicate an existing person.
+    5a1.
+AddressBook shows a duplicate warning.
+    Use case ends

+**Use case: UC04 - Find a person**

+**MSS**

+1. User requests to find a person by specifying a name
+2. AddressBook searches the contact list for matching persons
+3. AddressBook shows a list of matching persons
+Use case ends

+**Extensions**

+2a.
+No persons match the given keyword.
+    2a1.
+AddressBook shows an empty result message.
+    Use case ends

+2b.
+The search keyword is invalid (e.g., empty input).
+    2b1.
+AddressBook shows an error message.
+    Use case ends

+**Use case: UC05 - Add an animal**

+**MSS**

+1. User requests to add a new animal by providing details (e.g., name, description, medical notes).
+2. AddressBook validates the details.
+3. AddressBook adds the animal to the list.
+4. AddressBook shows a confirmation message and the updated list.
+Use case ends

+**Extensions**

+2a.
+One or more details are missing or invalid.
+    2a1.
+AddressBook shows an error message.
+    Use case ends

+3a.
+The animal already exists in the list.
+    3a1.
+AddressBook shows a duplicate warning.
+    Use case ends

+**Use case: UC06 - Delete an animal**

+**MSS**

+1. User requests to list animals
+2. AddressBook shows a list of animals
+3. User requests to delete a specific animal in the list
+4. AddressBook deletes the animal
+Use case ends

+**Extensions**

+2a.
+The list is empty.
+    Use case ends

+3a.
+The given index is invalid.
+    3a1.
+AddressBook shows an error message.
+    Use case ends

+**Use case: UC07 - Edit an animal**

+**MSS**

+1. User requests to list animals
+2. AddressBook shows a list of animals
+3. User requests to edit the details of a specific animal in the list
+4. AddressBook validates the new details
+5. AddressBook updates the animal’s information
+6. AddressBook shows a confirmation message and the updated list
+Use case ends

+**Extensions**

+2a.
+The list is empty.
+    Use case ends

+3a.
+The given index is invalid.
+    3a1.
+AddressBook shows an error message.
+    Use case ends

+4a.
+One or more new details are invalid.
+    4a1.
+AddressBook shows an error message.
+    Use case ends

+5a.
+The updated details duplicate an existing animal.
+    5a1.
+AddressBook shows a duplicate warning.
+    Use case ends

+**Use case: UC08 - Find an animal**

+**MSS**

+1. User requests to find an animal by specifying a search keyword (e.g., name, description, medical notes)
+2. AddressBook searches the animal list for matching entries
+3. AddressBook shows a list of matching animals
+Use case ends

+**Extensions**

+2a.
+No animals match the given keyword.
+    2a1.
+AddressBook shows an empty result message.
+    Use case ends

+2b.
+The search keyword is invalid (e.g., empty input).
+    2b1.
+AddressBook shows an error message.
-      Use case resumes at step 2.
+    Use case ends

-*{More to be added}*

 ### Non-Functional Requirements